Lawyering In The Age of AI

 A Two-Tier Legal System On The Horizon

-The obvious questions beckon.
-What does it mean to be a lawyer when routine work may never reach you as a lawyer or even human hands?
-What happens when clients use AI just as or even more independently than their own lawyers?
+There is excitement about what AI can do for lawyers, but also concern about what it might do to their livelihoods.
 Many lawyers are quietly questioning their futures as they see what AI can do and hear the noise around it taking jobs.
-Professional identity is in flux.
-We are at an internet-like moment, where clients will either bypass lawyers entirely and use AI themselves or else use AI first and then come to lawyers to finish what they’ve started.
-Both scenarios have profound implications for everyone - consumers, lawyers, law firms and courts.
+Professional identity in this environment is in a state of flux.
+We are at an internet-like moment, where individual and corporate clients may either bypass lawyers entirely and use AI themselves or else use AI first and then come to lawyers to finish what they’ve started.
+Both scenarios have profound implications for everyone - consumers, lawyers, law firms, regulators and the courts.

 Human Led - Maybe For Now